e-simpson/new-darcula-z/README.md

     <img src="./images/icon.png" width="100" alt="Logo"/>
     <h3 align="center">New Darcula for <a href="https://zed.dev/">Zed IDE</a></h3>
     <p align="center">
-	Ultra clean take on the <a href="https://www.jetbrains.com/">JetBrains</a> Darcula theme.
+	Clean take on the <a href="https://www.jetbrains.com/">JetBrains</a> Darcula theme.
 Includes a Dark, Darker, and Light theme.
 	    <br/>Also available as a <a href="https://marketplace.visualstudio.com/items?itemName=e-simpson.new-darcula">VS Code extension</a>.
         <br/>
         <p align="center">